opensorcerer20/quizapp/README.md

         -   [ ] use similar idea to "mobile first": if screen width > ?, show more columns
         -   [ ] 4-6 cards, 2-3 per row
         -   [ ] in quiz mode, 1 row, 3 cards with responses below
+    -   [ ] back up to storage
+        -   [ ] needed because with adding questions, files no longer have all questions
     -   [ ] language support
     -   [ ] import big csv/txt file into smaller decks?
     -   [ ] multi file select